twbs/bootstrap/site/docs/4.1/utilities/stretched-link.md

 {% endcapture %}
 {% include example.html content=example %}

-Media objects are not relative by default, we need to add the `.position-relative` here to prevent the link from stretching outside the media object.
+Media objects do not have `position: relative` by default, so we need to add the `.position-relative` here to prevent the link from stretching outside the media object.

 {% capture example %}
 <div class="media position-relative">